-The HIT is permitted to invest up to 100% of its assets in any securities that are secured by single family or multifamily mortgage loans and that are rated at the highest rating available by S&P Global Ratings ("S&P") (or a comparable rating by another nationally recognized statistical rating agency) at the time of acquisition by the HIT.
+The HIT is permitted to invest up to 100% of its assets in any securities that are secured by single family or multifamily mortgage loans and that are rated at the highest rating available by S&P Global Ratings ("S&P") (or a comparable rating by another NRSRO such as Moody's Investors Service, Inc. ("Moody's") or Fitch Ratings, Inc.) at the time of acquisition by the HIT.
 There can be no assurance that the rating by a rating agency would continue for any given period of time after the investment's acquisition or that the rating will not be revised downward or withdrawn entirely by the rating agency if, in its judgment, circumstances so warrant.
 A downgrade in or withdrawal of the rating by an agency may signify an increase in the risk that the obligations issued or guaranteed by that entity would not be paid in accordance with their terms and would be likely to result in a reduction in the value of the related obligations, except to the extent that the HIT has obtained other forms of credit enhancement for the investment.
 The HIT is not required to dispose of any asset because of a downgrade in credit rating.
 See "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS--Investment Restrictions" below.